 In the event of medical problems abroad, you, as a patron, can request help around the clock via the emergency number +41 333 333 333.
 Our flight coordinators and medical consultants will advise and help you – for example, with finding the nearest suitable clinic abroad or if you have language problems.
 Rega can fundamentally only repatriate ill or injured people after they have been hospitalised in the foreign country.

 In principle, Rega operates worldwide.
-However, there are always reasons – such as armed conflicts, pandemics and other events – that make it impossible to fly to certain countries for safety reasons.
-Before every jet mission, Rega’s Operations Centre examines the various options available and looks for the best and safest solution for the patient and crew.
+However, there are always reasons – such as armed conflicts and other events – that make it impossible to fly to certain countries for safety reasons.
+Before every jet mission, Rega’s Operations Centre examines the various options available, taking into account the current corona situation in the respective country, and looks for the best and safest solution for the patient and crew.